AlamiMejjati/plop/README.md

 By leveraging attention, our architecture (shown in the figure bellow) only maps relevant areas of the image, and by doing so, further enhances the quality of image to image translation.

-Our model architecture is defined as depicted bellow, please refer to the paper for more details:
+Our model architecture is defined as depicted below, please refer to the paper for more details:
 <img src='imgs/AGGANDiagram.jpg' width="900px"/>

 ## Mapping results